petrichj/affdexme-ios/README.md

 Welcome to our repository on GitHub!
 Here you will find example code to get you started with our Affdex SDK for iOS and get you started emotion-enabling you own app!

-FollowMe
+AffdexMe
 --------

-FollowMe is a simple app that uses the camera on your iOS device to view and mimic your facial expressions with icons.
+AffdexMe is a simple app that uses the camera on your iOS device to view and mimic your facial expressions with icons.

 In order to use the project, you will need to:
-- Contact Affectiva at sales@affectiva.com to obtain the SDK.
+- Obtain the Affdex SDK for iOS at http://www.affdex.com/sdk.
-- Copy the SDK Zip file into the libs/libAffdex folder and unzip it there.
+- Copy the SDK archive file into the frameworks folder and dearchive it there.
-- Add the license file that you receive from Affectiva to the project.
+- Add the license file that you receive from Affectiva to the project as 'sdk.license'.